Yishun taxi driver murders

 Between April 1992 and December 1992, there were two cases of taxi drivers being killed in Singapore, specifically in secluded areas of Yishun.
 The first was Seing Koo Wan (邢谷环 (Xíng Gǔhuán)), a 58-year-old taxi driver who was found with several stab wounds on his body.
-Despite a police appeal, Seing's killer(s) was never found and the case remained unsolved for eight months before another taxi driver, Teo Kim Hock (张金福 (Zhāng Jīnfú)), was allegedly kidnapped by two men who demanded a ransom from his family.
+Despite a police appeal, Seing's killer(s) was never found and the case remained unsolved for eight months before another taxi driver, Teo Kim Hock (张金福 (Zhāng Jīnfú, Tiuⁿ Kim-hok)), was allegedly kidnapped by two men who demanded a ransom from his family.
 However, in truth, 59-year-old Teo was killed before the calls for ransom arrived.

 Upon the arrest of Teo's two killers, the police made connections between the cases of Teo and Seing and concluded that it was committed by the same person(s).
 The two men - Mohamad Ashiek Salleh (also spelt Mohamed Ashiek Salleh) and Junalis Lumat (also spelt Junalis Lumut) - were both charged with Teo's killing, while Junalis alone faced a second murder charge for Seing's killing.
 Both men were sentenced to hang by the trial court in March 1994, and they were both put to death at Changi Prison on 16 June 1995.